Discover great lakes, resorts, onsen and outdoor recreational possibilities around Japan's most fabled peak

 On the Shizuoka side of Mt.
 Fuji , you can explore natural phenomena such as Shiraito Falls and Asagiri Highland.
 Shiraito Falls is one of the area's most mesmerizing attractions, formed from Mt.
 Fuji snowmelt and named for its cascading “silken thread” waters that fall from a 20-meter-high cliff spanning 150 meters.

 Asagiri Highland—Asagiri means “morning mist”—is a popular summer resort with broad meadows, dairy farms, camping sites, golf courses and paragliding schools.
-Lake Tanuki here is a prime spot for cycling, camping and fishing.
+Lake Tanuki here is a good spot for cycling, camping and fishing.

 Situated just south of Mt.
-Fuji, Fuji Safari Park is a popular wildlife reserve and park where the animals roam free in environments that approximate their natural habitat.
+Fuji, Fuji Safari Park is a popular zoo where the animals roam free in environments that approximate their natural habitat.
 You can observe the creatures—including lions, tigers, bears, giraffes, cheetahs, elephants, rhinoceroses, zebras and bison—from private vehicles or special buses, and on a nature trail.

 You've got more green tourism options thanks to an initiative called Fuji-no-Kuni, meaning “Mt.
 Fuji Country.”
 Shizuoka Prefecture has over 50 locations where you can try your hand at various arts and crafts, participate in outdoor excursions and experience a traditional Japanese inn or restaurant.